-It’s been nearly 20 years since the last time the U.S. government managed to not spend more than it earned.
-No one in their right mind would lend money to a business that has been running in the red for two decades.
+It’s been nearly 20 years since the last time the U.S. government managed to not spend more than it brought in.
+No one in their right mind would lend money to a business that has been running in the red for decades.
 So how is it that Washington can keep borrowing?

 First, it’s important to understand that sovereign debt – the debt of governments – is a vastly different animal from private debt.
 They are both debt, sure, much like blue whales and orangutans are both mammals.
 You can’t look at sovereign debt purely in terms of a lender/borrower relationship.

 At its simplest, governments amass debt to satisfy constituent demands for spending beyond what they are willing to accept in taxation.
-Because any consequences exists beyond the next next election cycle, politicians have little incentive to spend responsible.
-You can catch more votes with the honey of government programs than bitter austerity.
-But, sovereign debt serves a vital function in the broader economy as well.
+Because any consequences exist beyond the next next election cycle, politicians have little incentive to spend responsibly.
+You catch more votes with the honey of government programs than bitter austerity.

 Because they are easily traded and widely available, US Treasuries are the preferred collateral for business transactions.
 Regulatory standards often require holding U.S. Treasuries too.